Panic Room: Cast

 Jodie Foster stars as Meg Altman, a recently divorced woman who, with her daughter Sarah, looks for a new home in New York City.
 Nicole Kidman was originally cast as Meg, but she left the project due to a knee injury.
 Foster, who almost joined the cast of Fincher's 1997 film The Game, replaced Kidman.
 Fincher said Kidman's portrayal was "about glamour and physicality", while Foster's portrayal was "more political".
 Meg was originally written to be helpless, but with Foster's involvement, the character was revised to be stronger.
 The casting change also led to Meg's character being rewritten to be similar to her daughter, whereas Meg had been different from her before.
 Foster became pregnant soon after she started filming.
 She told the filmmakers, and they decided to keep filming her scenes but with a wardrobe that would conceal her pregnancy.
 Studio executives did not like the dailies and suspended production until Foster gave birth and returned to perform re-shoots.
 Foster was reportedly paid $12 million for her role.

 Kristen Stewart stars as Sarah, Meg's diabetic daughter.
-Hayden Panettiere was originally cast as Sarah, but when she left the project toward the end of 2000, Stewart was cast in the role.
+Hayden Panettiere was originally cast as Sarah, but when Nicole Kidman had to pull out, they went on with Kristen Stewart.
 Panic Room was Stewart's second feature film after The Safety of Objects (2001).
 When Kidman was cast as Meg, Fincher said Stewart was "to complement [Kidman's portrayal], to be her antithesis, tomboyish, androgynous, dismissive, a teenager at ten years old.
 It was about the daughter being a parent to her mother."
 When Foster replaced Kidman, the character Meg was rewritten so she and Sarah would be similar.